mjsflames/c01w24-project-RxValidators/standups/Sprint 1 Stand Up Meetings.md

 - Realized that both PEI and Alberta did not use any HTML or Javascript forms (unable to detect the input boxes)
 - Started researching other ways to input Physician names

+Danny:
+- Tried to use Scrapy using the tutorial
+- Started scraping Nova Scotia and faced a popup roadblock
+- Researched Selenium

 # February 23rd, 2024
 Michelle:
 - Found out that Selenium does an automated browser and can find elements/keys in an HTML to directly enter information